 Don’t Let Go: Love Balloons & The Environment Too!

-The Smokey Bear Wildfire Prevention campaign educated generations of Americans about their role in preventing unplanned human-caused wildfires with the catchphrase, “Only you can prevent forest fires.”
-Similarly, we encourage people to follow these important proper handling safety tips when it comes to balloons:
+The Smokey Bear Wildfire Prevention campaign used the catchphrase, “Only you can prevent forest fires,” to educate generations of Americans about their role in preventing unplanned human-caused wildfires.
+Similarly, we encourage people to follow these important proper handling and safety tips when it comes to balloons:

-● Don’t tie helium-filled foil balloons together in a cluster before tying to a weight.
-Be sure they are all individually secured to a weight.
+- Don’t tie helium-filled foil balloons together in a cluster before tying to a weight.
+Be sure they are all individually secured to the weight.

 Whether it’s a single balloon or hundreds, take care of the environment by not releasing balloons, by always disposing of them properly and by educating family and friends of these important practices.